 Subtleties like abbreviated “Ct” in your address, or spelling out “Court” in a different listing can change the way Google or other search engines view and match our site.
 The same goes for your business name and phone number.

-Take a few minutes to look at how your business is listed in your Google My Business listing and make sure that it appears the same way on every page of your website.
+Take a few minutes to look at how your business is listed in your Google Business Profile listing and make sure that it appears the same way on every page of your website.
 This info is a key element of local SEO and should be on every page of your site, starting with your footer.